ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

       ...
     ```

-    defines a function `f` which returns local values into its
+    defines a function `f` which returns stack-allocated values into its
     caller's region.

   - **Global fields**